open-telemetry/opentelemetry-go/log/DESIGN.md

-The bridge implementation should do its best to pass the `ctx` containing the trace context from the caller so it can later passed via `Logger.Emit`.
+The bridge implementation should do its best to pass the `ctx` containing the trace context from the caller so it can later be passed via `Logger.Emit`.
 Re-constructing a `context.Context` with [`trace.ContextWithSpanContext`](https://pkg.go.dev/go.opentelemetry.io/otel/trace#ContextWithSpanContext)
 and [`trace.NewSpanContext`](https://pkg.go.dev/go.opentelemetry.io/otel/trace#NewSpanContext)
 would usually involve more memory allocations.